DotNetAnalyzers/StyleCopAnalyzers/documentation/Configuration.md

 Code analysis rule sets are the standard way to configure most diagnostic analyzers within Visual Studio.
 Information about creating and customizing these files can be found in the [Using Rule Sets to Group Code Analysis Rules](https://docs.microsoft.com/visualstudio/code-quality/using-rule-sets-to-group-code-analysis-rules) documentation on docs.microsoft.com.

+Here is an example `.ruleset` file from the Roslyn SDK: https://github.com/dotnet/roslyn-sdk/blob/3e94c5fe1ee981a885c34e2e39383bc4420f2557/RoslynSDK.ruleset.
+This file illustrates how the severities for individual rules can easily be configured as needed.

 ## Getting Started with **stylecop.json**

 The easiest way to add a **stylecop.json** configuration file to a new project is using a code fix provided by the project.
 To invoke the code fix, open any file where SA1633 is reported¹ and press Ctrl+. to bring up the Quick Fix menu.
 From the menu, select **Add StyleCop settings file to the project**.